Note: This is part of a series featuring Honor Team Members who started as interns.

 More To Explore

-Read about Mason’s journey from interning with Operations and Marketing, to now managing the Kalamazoo Connect Center.
+Read about Mason’s journey at Honor from interning with Operations and Marketing while in high school, to now serving as a Commercial Loan Officer.